Smart Tool Selection: Achieving 34-64% Token Savings with Spring AI's Dynamic Tool Discovery

 • Different tool discovery strategies: Models exhibited varying approaches—some managed to request all necessary tools upfront, while others discovered them one by one.
 However, all models leveraged parallel tool calling when possible to optimize execution.

 • Older models may struggle: The older model versions may have difficulty with the tool search pattern, potentially missing required tools or making suboptimal discovery decisions.
-Consider adding a custom systemMessageSuffix to provide additional guidance to the model, experiment with different tool-searcher configurations or pair this approach with the LLM as Judge pattern to ensure reliable and consistent behavior across different models.
+Consider adding a custom systemMessageSuffix to provide additional guidance to the model, experiment with different ToolIndex configurations or pair this approach with the LLM as Judge pattern to ensure reliable and consistent behavior across different models.

 When to Use